software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/strategies.md

 end
 ```

-This document is a guide to what strategies are available for generating data and how to build them.
+This document is a guide to what strategies are available for generating examples and how to build
+them.
-All core strategies are contained in a [`strategy`](../02-cheatcodes/strategy.md)
+All core strategies are contained in the [`strategy`](../02-cheatcodes/strategy.md)
 cheatcode-namespace.

 ## `strategy.integers`